 So what about making them yourself?

 That’s what I did at Mogami Kogei, a traditional woodworking workshop in the heart of Tokyo.
 The experience is offered by Wabunka, and let me start by saying I absolutely loved it.
 I’ve been living in Japan since 2019 and working in the Japan travel industry for just as long.
-I’ve seen countless similar activities, but this one was by far the most authentic experience I’ve had the chance to take part in.
+I’ve seen countless similar craft workshops, but this one was by far the most authentic experience I’ve had the chance to take part in.

 Hand-made chopsticks at Mogami Kogei workshop